 Hospital of the Holy Spirit (Heilig-Geist-Spital)

 Hospital of the Holy Spirit is one of the most beautiful and, probably, most photographed spots in Nuremberg.
-It is simply impossible not to snap a photo while you are crossing the Museum Bridge (Museumsbrücke) and see a building floating over Pegnitz river.
+It is simply impossible not to snap a photo of a building floating over Pegnitz river while you are crossing the Museum Bridge (Museumsbrücke).
 The church of the hospital (not reconstructed after the 1945 air raids) was where the regalia of the Holy Roman Empire was kept.
 While Heilig-Geist-Spital doesn’t serve as a hospital any more, you can have a traditional franconian lunch or dinner in the namesake restaurant inside.

 Albrecht Dürer’s House (Albrecht-Dürer-Haus)